Julian/cardboard/docs/rules/spells_abilities_and_effects.rst

             If an effect reads "When this creature becomes untapped" and the named creature becomes untapped before the effect resolves, the ability waits for the next time that creature untaps.

     b.
 A delayed triggered ability will trigger only once -- the next time its trigger event occurs -- unless it has a stated duration, such as "this turn."
     c.
-A delayed triggered ability that :ref:ers to a particular object still affects it even if the object changes characteristics.
+A delayed triggered ability that refers to a particular object still affects it even if the object changes characteristics.
 However, if that object is no longer in the zone it's expected to be in at the time the delayed triggered ability resolves, the ability won't affect it.
 (Note that if that object left that zone and then returned, it's a new object and thus won't be affected.
 See rule 400.7.)
 Example: An ability that reads "Exile this creature at the beginning of the next end step" will exile the permanent even if it's no longer a creature during the next end step.
 However, it won't do anything if the permanent left the battlefield before then.
     d.
 If a spell creates a delayed triggered ability, the source of that delayed triggered ability is that spell.
 The controller of that delayed triggered ability is the player who controlled that spell as it resolved.
     e.
 If an activated or triggered ability creates a delayed triggered ability, the source of that delayed triggered ability is the same as the source of that other ability.
 The controller of that delayed triggered ability is the player who controlled that other ability as it resolved.
     f.
 If a static ability generates a replacement effect which causes a delayed triggered ability to be created, the source of that delayed triggered ability is the object with that static ability.
 The controller of that delayed triggered ability is the same as the controller of that object at the time the replacement effect was applied.